2019 Rate Change Q & A

 MLEC has only seven members per mile of line, where in a metro area there may be up to one hundred.
 All costs to maintain lines are divided to the number of members.
 Fewer members per mile of line means costs per member is higher.
 MLEC’s electric rates are very comparable to cooperatives with similar line miles and density.

 It will cost even more if you disconnect for less than one year, then reconnect.
 There is still a cost to maintain the infrastructure to all accounts connected or not.
-If disconnecting an account, you will be charged a $150 reconnection fee, plus $30 a month for each month disconnected to cover that cost.
+If disconnecting an account, you will be charged a $150 reconnection fee, plus $33 a month for each month disconnected to cover that cost.
 In short, the access fee is insurance that your power will always be available when you need it.
+(Includes main and load management meters)

 Load Management Rate programs - such as off peak and dual fuel, designed to reflect the savings that result from the ability to control these loads during periods of high energy demand.
 Even with increased rates for these programs to cover wholesale power cost increases, they remain very competitive with other energy costs.